 Socket's Threat Research Team identified a coordinated campaign involving 108 malicious Chrome extensions published under five Chrome Web Store publisher identities and linked through shared command-and-control infrastructure.
 The extensions collectively had about 20,000 installs and blended benign-looking features with data theft, session hijacking, ad injection, and arbitrary URL opening behavior.

-Vulnerabilities, threat actors, malware, products, organizations, and breaches Mallory has linked to this story.
+Vulnerabilities, threat actors, malware, products, organizations, breaches, and observables Mallory has linked to this story.
+Indicator values are masked here and available in full in the app.

 8 references tracked.
 Mallory keeps watching after this page renders.